Chemozo/leasy-project/README.md

 ## Notes

-- **No Redis/async queue is required** for email/report tasks; they run synchronously.
+- **Redis/async queue** for email/report will not be used in production due to limitations with PythonAnywhere.
 - For background tasks or async processing, see the comments in the code and this README.
 - All sensitive settings should be managed via environment variables.